 - The plan’s name and EIN as the payer

 - My name and SSN as the recipient

 - 100.00 in box 2a

 - 0.00 in box 4 (no federal tax withheld)

 - 0.00 in box 12 (no state tax withheld)

 Once you know what to do, actually issuing the 1099-R is easy.
 I created an account at tax1099.com.
 They e-file 1099-Rs with the IRS (and some states) for $2.90 per form.
 I filled out the form visually.
 They would do the rest.
 I downloaded copies for the payer (the plan) and the recipient (the participant) as PDF files.

-For $195 per year paid to Ascensus for document maintenance plus minimal cost for postage and issuing the 1099-R, I was able to put an extra chunk of money indirectly into my Roth IRA.
+For $195 per year paid to Ascensus for document maintenance plus the minimal cost for postage and issuing the 1099-R, I was able to put an extra chunk of money indirectly into my Roth IRA.
 It was quite worth it.
-Obviously if you want to play plan administrator and plan trustee yourself you have to know what you are doing.
-As the plan administrator and the plan trustee you also have other duties besides what I wrote in this article.
-If you don’t know how to play these roles, you can get help from a TPA (third-party administrator) for a few hundred dollars per year.
+Obviously, you have to know what you are doing if you want to play plan administrator and plan trustee yourself.
+As the plan administrator and the plan trustee, you also have other duties besides what I wrote in this article.
+Laws and regulations are complex.
+There are many ways to mess up.
+Get professional help if you’d like to pursue this option.

 If your self-employment income is in the right range — not too low, not too high — it can be worth it to enable the mega backdoor Roth option in your solo 401k.
 You can use my spreadsheet Solo 401k Maximum Contributions to find out how much room you have for non-Roth after-tax contributions and then decide whether it’s worth the effort and the cost.